pmem/pmdk/doc/libpmempool.3.md

 synchronization.

 When adding or deleting replica, the two poolset files can differ only in the definitions of replicas which are to be added or deleted.
+Only one of the operations (addition or deletion) can be performed at a time.
 Also, to add a replica it is necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
 Effective size of a replica is the sum of sizes of all its part files decreased